 2. Spend Time with (Supportive) Family

-One of the best things about having free time when you are trying to quit alcohol is that you get to choose what to do with that time instead of spending it hungover in bed for most of the day.
+One of the best things about having free time when you’re sober is that you get to choose what to do with that time instead of spending it hungover in bed for most of the day.
 A top activity you can do is spend time with those you love, like your family.
-Just make sure that you’re investing your time wisely with people that are supportive of you quitting drinking.
+Just make sure that you’re investing your time wisely with people that are supportive of your recovery.

 3. Make Yourself Some Yummy Food